smolquants/papr-review-2023-02/NOTES.md

 The yield on the *loan principle* for this strategy would be approximately the ETH staking rate minus the funding rate needed to pay PAPR holders for the loan.
 But this strategy would represent earning a risk-free premium on top of the ETH staking rate if PAPR funding != risk free rate (ignoring liquidations and collateral).
-So by no arb arguments, IF you ignore the capital locked up in the vault to mint the loan, would expect the PAPR/RAI funding rate to be equal to the ETH staking rate on this vault.
+So by no arb arguments, IF you ignore the capital locked up in the vault to mint the loan, would expect the PAPR funding rate to be equal to the ETH staking rate on this vault.

-*However*, as mentioned above, this completely ignores the ETH required to back the PAPR/RAI loan (overcollateralized).
+*However*, as mentioned above, this completely ignores the ETH required to back the PAPR loan (overcollateralized).
 These same borrowers employing this no-arb strategy are comparing all of their ETH capital locked up in this strategy relative to the same amount of ETH capital simply staked earning the protocol risk-free rate.
 So when employing the PAPR no-arb strategy, they're really
 *losing* yield from the ETH staking rate `r` on the capital needed to back the PAPR loan, and therefore need to compensate for that